ClickHouse/clickhouse-tableau-connector-jdbc/README.md

     - Linux: `/opt/tableau/tableau_driver/jdbc`
     - Windows: `C:\Program Files\Tableau\Drivers`
     - You need to create the directory if it doesn't already exist
-    - *For Linux:* make shure directory is readable by the "tableau" user.
+    - *For Linux:* make sure directory is readable by the "tableau" user.
 To do this:
         - Create the directory:
             ```
             sudo mkdir -p /opt/tableau/tableau_driver/jdbc